Why does my blog keep posting spam or sending out spam messages?

-- From blogs on the web: Report an entire blog by hovering over the blog's avatar, clicking the little person silhouette, and (you guessed it) clicking “Report.”
+- From blogs on the web: Report an entire blog by hovering over the blog's avatar, clicking the little person silhouette, and clicking “Flag this blog.”

 - From messages in the app or on the web: Tap or click "Mark as spam" under the spammer's first message.
 Note that "Mark as spam" won't appear if it's somebody you follow, or somebody you've already had a conversation with.